Payroll Protection Program Loans and Economic Injury Disaster Loans

 (ii) meet both tests of the SBA’s “alternative size standard” as of March 27, 2020, which are: (1) maximum tangible net worth of the business is not more than $15 million; and (2) the average net income after Federal income taxes (excluding any carry-over losses) of the business for the two full fiscal years before the date of the application is not more than $5 million, or

 (iii) be a business concern, nonprofit organization, veterans’ organization, or Tribal business concern that (a) employs no more than 500 employees whose principal place of residence is in the United States, or (b) does not exceed the number of employees in the size standard applicable to the borrower’s industry (which for some industries is up to 1500 employees).
-While this standard appears to permit businesses to count only their US-resident employees, including domestic and foreign affiliates, for PPP eligibility purposes, such a methodology for counting employees may be determined to be inconsistent with the Act and existing SBA regulations applicable to employee-based size standards in other (non-PPP) contexts, which require inclusion of all individuals employed on a full-time, part-time, and other basis.
-The SBA has not yet addressed these inconsistencies but has indicated that borrowers and lenders can rely on the state of the guidance issued as of the date of a borrower’s application.
+[UPDATE - MAY 20, 2020] While this standard appeared to permit businesses to count only their US-resident employees, including domestic and foreign affiliates, for PPP eligibility purposes, on May 18, 2020, the SBA issued an Interim Final Rule clarifying that applicants must count all employees of the applicant and its domestic and foreign affiliates for eligibility purposes.
+However, borrowers may ONLY use those PPP loan proceeds to fund the Payroll Costs of its employees who reside in the United States.

 Question 34 of the FAQs clarified that agricultural producers, farmers and ranchers can qualify for a PPP loan if the business, combined with its affiliates, has 500 or fewer employees, falls within the $1 million revenue size-standard, or qualifies under the “alternative size standard” referenced above.
 Question 35 of the FAQs provides that agricultural and other forms of cooperatives are eligible to receive PPP loans as long as they meet other eligibility requirements.